ibpsa2017/ibpsa2017.github.io/readme-sponsor-links.md

 The separate window thing is a bit of a hassle, but it has everything to do with security and preventing malware and spoofing activity.

+The source for grabbing we used to capture the data is on GitHub